 All Porcelain Crowns:

 All porcelain crowns are also self-explanatory; they are made of porcelain and do not have any metals.
 For looks, these are probably the best crowns.
 They look very natural and blend in with your smile.
 They can be matched to your exact tooth shade just like porcelain fused to metal crowns, except these crowns won’t leave dark lines around your gums because they do not have metal on the inside.
 These crowns would be best for patients who have allergies to types of metals.
 Although they look great, they are not as strong as crowns with metals.
-You can have a discussion with your Los Angeles dentist to see if all porcelain crowns are suitable for your teeth.
+You can have a discussion with your dentist to see if all porcelain crowns are suitable for your teeth.
 Most patients nowadays opt for porcelain crowns because they look the most natural.
-If you want to have a natural looking smile, make sure you ask your dental office about the types of crows they work with.
+If you want to have a natural looking smile, make sure you ask your dental office about the types of crowns they work with.